walnuthq/madara-docs/docs/concepts/data_availability.md

 Generic file storage can be a cloud storage or a decentralized solution like [IPFS](https://ipfs.tech/).

 This general approach has two main problems:
-1. The data can't be accessed directly on-chain
+1. The data can't be accessed directly on-chain.
-1. How can you be certain the data remains available in its storage location
+1. How can you be certain the data remains available in its storage location.

 The main benefit is cost-efficiency: off-chain storage is much cheaper and easier to manage than on-chain storage.

-A notable example of off-chain storage approach is with an approach called *Validium*.
+A notable example of the off-chain storage approach is with an approach called *Validium*.
 Data is stored off-chain and only proofs of its validity are posted on the settlement layer.

 #### Trust assumptions